ConductorOne/baton-metabase/README.md

   help               Help about any command

 Flags:
+      --metabase-with-paid-plan bool      Whether the Metabase instance is running a paid plan.
+Enables premium entitlements ($METABASE_WITH_PAID_PLAN)
       --metabase-base-url string     The base URL of the Metabase instance. e.g., https://metabase.customer.com ($METABASE_BASE_URL)
       --metabase-api-key string      API key generated in Metabase for the connector ($METABASE_API_KEY) --client-id string             The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID)